MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to-call.md

 ### Input languages

 When you submit documents to be processed, you can specify which of [the supported languages](language-support.md) they're written in. if you don't specify a language, extraction will default to English.
 The API may return offsets in the response to support different [multilingual and emoji encodings](../concepts/multilingual-emoji-support.md).

+### Redaction Policy

+You're able to define the `redactionPolicy` parameter to reflect the redaction policy to be used when redacting the document in the response.
+The policy field will support 3 policy types:

+- `DoNotRedact`
+- `MaskWithCharacter` (default)
+- `MaskWithEntityType`

+The `DoNotRedact` policy allows the user to return the response without the `redactedText` field.

+The `MaskWithRedactionCharacter` policy allows the `redactedText` to be masked with a character, preserving the length and offset of the original text.
+This is the existing behavior.

+There is also an optional field called `redactionCharacter` where you can input the character to be used in redaction if you're using the `MaskWithCharacter` policy

+The `MaskWithEntityType` policy allows you to mask the detected PII entity text with the detected entity type.

 ## Submitting data